mickplouffe/Sudoku-Validator-Terminal/README.md

 Welcome to the Sudoku Validator project!
 This repository hosts a Java application designed to run in the terminal, aimed at validating Sudoku puzzles from a .txt format.
 Whether you're a Sudoku enthusiast or a Java developer looking to understand more about algorithmic problem-solving, this project is intended for educational and personal learning purposes.

-[File will be uploaded in the future.
+[Files will be uploaded in the future.
 This README is writen before hand.]

 ## Overview